How We Babyproofed Our Home for Rory

 Childproof Electrical Outlets & Power Strips

 Outlets were next on the list.
 We ended up swapping out all of the outlet covers in our kitchen, living room, and Rory’s room with these.
-I didn’t even know this was a thing until I saw them on the KidCo website.
 I’ve only ever seen the caps that you put into your existing outlet.
 Larry, from Safety Matters, told me that those are actually pretty hazardous because often people remove the plastic part to plug something in, leave it nearby, and a kid can get their hands on it and choke.
 I had no idea!
 With this outlet cover, you just slide it up to plug something in.

 I wasn’t super keen on the thought of adding toilet locks to all of our toilets.
 (There’s nothing worse than having to pee really bad and struggling to open the darn lid!)
 But, when Larry told me that toilets are actually the #4 drowning hazard for toddlers, it scared me straight.
 We ended up putting these locks on a few of our toilets around the house.